go-vikunja/helm-chart/README.md

 Both Vikunja containers got merged into one with Vikunja version 0.23.
 A separate `frontend` configuration is now obsolete, so deleting that and renaming the key `api` to `vikunja` should "just work".
-The only other major change is that the `configMaps.config` key was renamed to `api-config` to highlight again that it only applies to the API.
+The only other major change is that the `configMaps.config` key was renamed to `api-config` to highlight that it only applies to the API.
 The Configmap name in the cluster stays the same.

 ## Quickstart

-The Helm chart is published to [GitHub Container Registry](https://github.com/go-vikunja/helm-chart/pkgs/container/helm-chart%2Fvikunja).
+The Helm chart is published to the [GitHub Container Registry](https://github.com/go-vikunja/helm-chart/pkgs/container/helm-chart%2Fvikunja).
 To install it:

 ```bash